The lead construction team for Blake's Early Learning Center (ELC) was recently recognized with an innovation award from Mortenson Construction.

 Children at the Center

-Blake’s Pre-Kindergarten program is grounded in the belief that respect for the child is paramount to a meaningful education.
-On our Highcroft Campus in Wayzata and our Blake Campus in Hopkins, teachers hold our youngest learners at the center of the educational experience.
+Blake’s pre-kindergarten program is Reggio-inspired and grounded in the belief that respect for the child is paramount to a meaningful education.
+Teachers hold our youngest learners at the center of the educational experience.
+To be eligible for pre-kindergarten, children must be at least 4 years old by Sept.
+1.

 The Power of Play